Permanentfrost/HomeLab/README.md

 - The `sort` command can sort a given file content alphabetically (default) or as specified per argument.
 Syntax `sort filename`

+#### Mail Setup

+There will be cases where you'll want automatic reminders sent based on system-events or similiar.

+Example: CPU Temperature exceeds 75 Degrees -> Send mail to myself.

+Prerequisites:

+1. **Separate** Mail Account (do not risk your Main Account for a small DIY project, always assume the worst case!

+2. App-password  **or** actual mail account password (not suggested: if this PW leaks your account is open!)

+3. the script ready ;)

 ## Networking